-HEALTH AND SAFETY PLAN FORM ORM This document is for the exclusive use CDM Smith CDM Smith Health and Safety Program gram of CDM Smith and its subcontractors Smith MONITORING EQUIPMENT: Specify by task.
-Indicat te type as necessary.
+HEALTH AND CDM Smith Healt This document is for the exclusive us of CDM Smith and its subcontractor.
+CDM Smith MONITORING EQ UIPMENT: Specify by task.
+Indicate type a as necessary.
 Attach additional sheets if needed.
-INSTRUMENT TASK ACTION GUIDELINES COMMENTS Above Background: ( ) Not Needed Photoionization Detector (PID) 1, 4, 5, 6 0-5 ppm: 5-10 ppm: >10 ppm: Proceed with caution Clear area - see if detection dissipates Exit area CDM Smith will monitor during field task.
-A 10.6 eV lamp will be used based on the contaminants of concern.
+INSTRUMENT TASK ACTION GUIDELINES COMMENTS Above Background: () Not Needed Photoionization 1, 4, 5 0-5 ppm: Proceed with caution nonitor during field task.
+A 10.6 eV Detector (PID) 1, 4, 5 5-10 ppm: Clear area - see if detection dissipates lamp will be us ed based on the contaminants of >10 ppm: Exit area concern.